Trigger warning: Harsh realistic truths ahead! (read only if you are brave enough)

-If you have decided to join the startup world – then it is all the more reason to arm yourself with all possible arsenal to scratch the itch.
+If you decide to join the startup world – then let’s arm yourself with all possible arsenal to scratch the itch.

-However, for many, the dream of owning a startup usually has everyone thinking you’d go from rags to riches in a short amount of time as you’ll be making your own rules.
-After all, who doesn’t like being their boss, right?
+The dream of owning a startup usually has everyone thinking you’d go from rags to riches in a short time.
+You’ll be making your own rules, and who doesn’t like being their boss, right?
 But, if you reach out to any successful entrepreneur, they will all say it was a tough row to hoe and not a picturesque road to success.

-From securing your funding to handling the backend technicalities all while you put on the biggest smile for your marketing campaigns, it is certainly not an easy feat.
+From securing your funding to handling the backend technicalities, it is certainly not an easy feat.

-Instead of sugarcoating the road to a successful startup, we have listed down a list of realistic truths and advice that we would like to convey to all of you future entrepreneurs.
+Instead of sugarcoating the road to a successful startup, we would like to convey a list of realistic truths to all of you future entrepreneurs.

 TRUTH 1: THE HUSTLE IS REAL

 If you think being your boss includes taking as many vacation days as you’d like, you are very wrong.
-Your early days are the most crucial as you will be building the foundation of your startup which is why you will be hustling on most, if not all of your days.
+Your early days are the most crucial, as that’s when you’re building the foundation of your startup.
+That’s when you’ll be hustling on most, if not all of your days.

-You might think of this as an exaggeration but when you are pioneering a startup that translates to building something from scratch, you best believe all the hours you spend awake will be properly invested in your business.
+You might think of this as an exaggeration.
+But when you are pioneering a startup from scratch, best believe all the hours you spend awake will be properly invested in your business.
 From answering emails to picking up calls, attending meetings – the only vacation you will get is probably in your sleep.
 Rome was not built in a day and certainly did not happen overnight with unnecessary vacation days in between.

 TRUTH 2: TEAMWORK MAKES THE DREAM WORK IN A STARTUP

-Another realistic truth that we’d like to address is that in the startup industry, it takes a lot more than a brilliant idea to succeed.
-Even if you have a great idea, a solid business plan, and a lot of money, it’s not always enough to be successful.
+In the startup industry, it takes a lot more than a brilliant idea to succeed.
+Even with a great idea, a solid business plan, and a lot of money, it may not be enough to be successful.
 If you’ve got a “me, myself, and I” attitude, it’s not going to be long till you realize the startup life isn’t for you.
 A successful business comprises a diversified group coming together to grow as an organization.

 Why do we say a ‘diversified group’?
-For instance, at our FinTech firm, you would assume those only in the financial field and the ‘techies’ are the ones who are involved in all decision-making processes.
+Let’s take our FinTech firm as an example.
+You would assume that those in the financial field and the ‘techies’ are the only ones involved in decision-making processes.
 However, our marketing, engineering, and communications team foster our growth as much as other departments.
 A successful startup team must be a supportive, collaborative organization that brings diversity to the table while maintaining cohesion.

-Unlike huge organizations, where employees have very precise job descriptions that limit their responsibilities, startups require you to adapt and shift from one set of responsibilities to another as the company develops and pivots.
+In huge organizations, employees have very precise job descriptions that limit their responsibilities.
+However, startups require you to adapt and shift from one set of responsibilities to another as the company develops.
 This frequently entails learning whole new job abilities, failing at them for a while, and then succeeding at the new job.
 Everyone must provide their fair share while assisting one another and working towards a common goal.

 TRUTH 3: FORTITUDE AND TENACITY WILL BE YOUR DAILY MANTRA